GivenCingco/Modulus-Python-Web-Application-/README.md

 - Select **continue**, then choose the **Save and deploy** button.
 After a few seconds, you should see the message *Deployment successfully completed*.

+### Test your web application
+-  Select **Domain Management** in the left navigation menu.
+-  Copy and paste the URL displayed in the form into your browser.